celery/celery/docs/userguide/tasks.rst

 unit for setting the delay is in seconds (int or float).

-You can also provide the ``countdown`` argument to :meth:`Task.retry` to override this default.
+You can also provide the ``countdown`` argument to :meth:`~celery.task.base.Task.retry` to override this default.

 .. code-block:: python